 The safety of our scholars, staff, and families is always our highest priority.

-As mandated by the Governor, Distance Learning will take place March 23-May 1, 2020.
+As mandated by the Governor, Distance Learning will take place for the remainder of the 2019-2020 school year.

 COVID-19 Updates from the BVP Blog